-Conversations about realistic job preview are on the rise.
+Conversations about realistic job previews are on the rise.
 In the past six months, I have had an unusually high number of discussions with corporate talent leaders about methods to help the candidate make a more informed decision.
 I have even conducted a few video interviews for this blog on the topic.
 Why this interest in realistic job preview?
-Talent teams want to address a problem realistic job preview will not solve - to stop unqualified candidates from applying, to prevent the flood of resume spam, to reduce the flow of applicants.
+Talent teams want to address a problem realistic job preview will not solve – to stop unqualified candidates from applying, to prevent the flood of resume spam, to reduce the flow of applicants.
 Realistic job preview (RJP), while an essential tool in the recruiting process, will not reverse the deluge of applicants the sourcing engines have created.

 Let me define so I can be realistic in offering my opinions here.
 Realistic Job Preview is a balanced exploration and overview of what happens on a day-to-day basis in a given job.
 It will present the challenges, frustrations, demands.
 It will offer the satisfiers, rewards, and motivators.
 It is a practical approach to show the job for what it is.
 This story can often be told in a three to five minutes video.